Show All Answers

 After you have service for twelve months, you can choose to sign-up for the City’s Average Billing Program.

 Your bill is based off of consumption during the indicated billing period.
 Please review each service for increases in consumption.
 Call our office at 479-271-3100 for additional information.

-Dog licenses can be purchased at City Hall with cash or check.
+Dog licenses can be purchased at the Utility Billing office in the City Administration Building located at 1000 SW 14th Street with cash or check.
 Click here for pricing.

 Should you need a cart repaired or to report your cart missing, please contact Republic Services directly at 479-855-4226.

 Call Republic Services directly at 479-855-4226 to schedule the collection.
 You can have one large item a week collected.

 You will need your account number and last name.
 Please note your first bill must generate before registration can take place.
 Click here for registration instructions.

 Any amount past due is subject for disconnection eleven calendar days after the original due date.
 The due date on the current bill only applies to the Total Current Charges.